moali34/Portfolio/README.md

     🔹
     <a href="https://github.com/soumyajit4419/Portfolio/issues">Request Feature</a>
 </h3>
+Here I can showcase my software development projects, tell you more about me, and what I am looking for.
+Last but not least, this is where you can take a look at my resume, my LinkedIn and other profiles, and ways to contact me.<br/>
 ## Built With

 My personal portfolio <a href="https://soumyajit.vercel.app/" target="_blank">soumyajit.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>